This post may contain affiliate links. Please see our disclosure policy for more details.

 Step-by-Step Instructions

-- While you can use fresh or frozen strawberries, I highly encourage you to use fresh strawberries when they’re in season!
+- I highly encourage you to use fresh strawberries when they’re in season!

-- If using a blender, add the milk and lemon juice first followed by the frozen strawberries.
+- No food processor?
+You can use a blender but be sure to add the milk and lemon juice first followed by the frozen strawberries.

 - If you freeze for more than six hours, let the sorbet sit at room temperature for 20-30 minutes to soften.
 This will make it easier to scoop.